aquabu/blockchain_sketches/README.md

 # Blockchain Sketches
-Sketches of MetaMask and other blockchain wallet integration functionality.
+Sketches of wallet integration and other blockchain smart contract functionality.

 This repository is basically an elaborate Gist with some example code.
-Don't expect this code to be suitable for any kind of production enviironment.
-It's just a reference.
+Don't expect this code to be suitable for any kind of production environment.
+It's just a rough reference.

 ## Run